 Here are the boosters for RVs and boats by weBoost that we are tracking in our Gear Center (click through for reviews and details):

-- Drive Reach - Vehicle & Fleet - weBoost's currently flagship booster, described as "weBoost’s most powerful, in-vehicle cell signal booster yet" with substantially more uplink power than any of weBoost's prior mobile boosters.
-However it is not yet available in a kit with an RV-specific antenna.
+- Drive Reach - Vehicle.
+Fleet, RV, and OTR - weBoost's currently flagship booster, described as "weBoost’s most powerful, in-vehicle cell signal booster yet" with substantially more uplink power than any of weBoost's prior mobile boosters.
 In our extensive hand-on testing we confirmed this and it has earned a Top Pick designation from us.
+It comes in four different antenna kits.

-- Drive X / 4G-X - Vehicle, OTR, and RV - Formerly the 4G-X, the Drive X was weBoost's flagship until the introduction of the Drive Reach and available in a kit with a RV specific antenna.
+- Drive X / 4G-X - Vehicle, OTR, and RV - Formerly the 4G-X, the Drive X was weBoost's flagship until the introduction of the Drive Reach.
 It is a top-performing booster and earned its top pick status with our staff as a tried and true option, though the Reach has demonstrated superior performance in our testing.

 - Connect RV 65 - Released in April 2018, this weBoost booster kit primarily targets stationary RVers in remote locations.
 The kit is based on weBoost Connect home booster with a rated 65 dB gain, well above the 50 dB gain legally allowed for mobile boosters.
 And comes with a directional antenna that needs to be aimed at each location.